 - Automatically show chat (that’s the default-setting)

 - or manually open chat.

-You offer a chat for your target group, but you don’t want to activate chat for certain IP areas or countries?
-Then you have the possibility to store this fast and easily per chat configuration in the admin area.
-You can define for which areas no chat should be offered:
+You offer a chat for your target group, but you don’t want to activate chat for certain IP adresses or countries?
+Then you have the possibility to block the wished IP addresses and countries fast and easily via the chat configuration in the admin panel.
+The configuration panel looks like this:

 In the admin area you can also find more information about the customization of the chat.